"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 How We Tested

-For the past five years, I've been testing out earbuds what feels like on a daily basis.
-To put together this guide, I spent more than 300 hours researching roughly 20 potential entries from today's top brands.
+For the past 6 years, I've been testing out earbuds what feels like on a daily basis.
+To put together this guide, I spent hours researching roughly 30 potential entries from today's top brands.
 After poring over reviews from consumers and reading the thoughts of other industry experts, I set out on extensive personal testing.

 I spent at least a week with every pick on this list, using the earbuds daily on my commute, at work, and even while exercising.
 I evaluated the earbuds on the following criteria: